 Lanolin might be helpful for wool-bearing mammals.
 When their fleece or wool is used for making clothes, untreated fiber will still maintain this grease when it is turned into sweaters, scarfs or other garments.
 For people with wool allergy or sensitivity, lanolin can be one of the causes of discomfort.

-You Can Treat Wool to Be Lanolin Free
+Can You Treat Alpaca Wool to Be Hypoallergenic?

 So, not all products that include sheep wool cause an allergic reaction necessarily.
 However, given the lack of guidelines and laws regarding the definition of hypoallergenic, they may still include some degree of lanolin.